Skip to main content

 Visit Atlanta in summer to understand the humidity.
 If you can tolerate it (you will), you'll appreciate the other three seasons even more.
 Many Phoenix transplants find Atlanta's overall climate preferable despite humid summers.

-Spend time in different neighborhood types—urban with less green, heavily wooded suburbs, newer developments with managed landscaping.
+Spend time in different neighborhood types: urban areas with less green, heavily wooded suburbs, and newer developments with managed yards and plantings.
 Understand what appeals before committing to a geography.

 Value Assessment

 Phoenix equity often translates to similar Atlanta purchasing power.
-The difference is what you get—more established neighborhoods, more variety, less water-constrained future.
+The difference is what you get: more established neighborhoods, more variety, and a less water-constrained future.
 Consider long-term value propositions.

 Yard and Tree Planning